Skip to main content

 The mental model

 Your app should not care how the work is performed.
-It should care about the public target name and the payload it sends.If a user clicks a search button, your app can call product.search.
+It should care about the public action name and the payload it sends.If a user clicks a search button, your app can call product.search.
 The package behind that target can change later.
-Your button can stay the same as long as the target contract stays the same.That is the value: app code calls the door, not the implementation behind the door.
+Your button can stay the same as long as the action reply shape stays the same.That is the value: app code calls the public target name, not the private implementation.

 How it works technically